GrigorievNick/gitlab-runner-gce/README.md

 Few days ago I wanted to give the [Gitlab CI](https://about.gitlab.com/gitlab-ci/) a spin and came up with this solution to use
 GCE as a scaling cluster for running the tests for different backend projects.
-As the workers in this setup uses Docker, I can define in my projects CI configuration what kind of image I want to run my test on, wether it is Node.JS, Python, etc. This is really great, as then I do not have to configure servers for each of the different environments separetly and scale those.
+As the workers in this setup uses Docker, I can define in my projects CI configuration what kind of image I want to run my test on, whether it is Node.JS, Python, etc. This is really great, as then I do not have to configure servers for each of the different environments separately and scale those.

 This repo contains a simple example setup of setting up an auto-scaling [Gitlab Runner](https://gitlab.com/gitlab-org/gitlab-ci-multi-runner) inside GCE.
 We will setup a Runner using "docker+machine" -executor that runs in very minimalistic idle costs (~ $20USD/month).